 Keep in mind that while your child can take out contributions without IRS consequences, the same isn’t true for earnings.
 Any investment earnings withdrawn for unqualified reasons result in income tax on the distribution and a 10% early withdrawal penalty.

-• The account owner is 59 ½
+- The account owner must be at least 59 ½ years old.

 2. Funds Can be Used for More than Retirement

-It may be challenging to get your 14-year-old to save for retirement – that’s understandable.
+It may be challenging to get your 14 year-old to save for retirement – that’s understandable.
 But Roth IRA funds aren’t just for the golden years your kids can’t even imagine, let alone want to save for.

 There are other ways kids can use their Roth IRA funds as they mature.
 Below are some circumstances where your child can withdraw earnings before 59 ½: